xamat/blog/_posts/2024-12-24-EndOfData.md

 [“Beyond Singular Intelligence: Exploring Multi-Agent Systems and Multi-LoRA in the Quest for AGI”](https://amatria.in/blog/multiagents)).
 Consider autonomous vehicles like Waymo's.
 While currently limited in scope, they represent a first step towards this future.
 These vehicles collect vast amounts of real-time data about the world, data that can be used to improve their own performance and, crucially, could be used to create richer datasets beyond the task of driving.
 In the near future, we can envision AI agents designed explicitly for data collection and generation, operating across a wide range of domains, from materials science to medical research.
+Some very recent interesting examples of new data include ["The Well (15TB of Physics Simulations)"](https://github.com/PolymathicAI/the_well), ["Multimodal Universe (100TBs of Astronomical Scientific Data)"](https://github.com/MultimodalUniverse/MultimodalUniverse), and ["Genie-2"](https://deepmind.google/discover/blog/genie-2-a-large-scale-foundation-world-model/), a large-scale foundation world modelcapable of generating an endless variety of action-controllable, playable 3D environments for training and evaluating embodied agents.

-This transition to agent-generated data will not be without its challenges. **Importantly, we must acknowledge the continued need for human-generated data in specific areas, particularly for aligning AI systems with human values and preferences.
-Data reflecting human desires, feedback, and ethical judgments will remain crucial for ensuring that
+This transition to agent-generated data will not be without its challenges. **Importantly, we must acknowledge the continued need for human-generated data in specific areas, particularly for aligning AI systems with human values and preferences.** Data reflecting human desires, feedback, and ethical judgments will remain crucial for ensuring that
 AI remains beneficial and aligned with our goals.
 This includes data used for techniques like Reinforcement Learning from Human Feedback (RLHF) and other alignment methods.
 In addition, human data will continue to be invaluable for personalizing AI experiences, ensuring that systems are responsive to individual needs and preferences.
-While superhuman data can provide a more accurate and comprehensive understanding of the world, it is human data that provides the crucial link to what matters to us as humans**.
+While superhuman data can provide a more accurate and comprehensive understanding of the world, it is human data that provides the crucial link to what matters to us as humans.

 It is not an overstatement to say that data is not only not over, but it is in fact about to get much bigger and better, thanks to AI.